codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 ## Working with Codefresh pipelines

-Now that we know the basics we can see how you can take advantage of Docker-based pipelines in order to build and deploy your projects.
+Now that we know the basics, we can see how you can take advantage of Docker-based pipelines in order to build and deploy your projects.